cadrian/yacad/README.md

 ### Get Task

-This message is initiated by a runner, asking the core for something to do.
+This message is initiated by a Runner, asking the Core for something to do.

 #### Runner -> Core: query